glenhutson/Luminate-OLX-SKY/SKY-Addins/README.md

 This project is an example of how you can surface information from Luminate Online in Raiser's Edge NXT via SKY Add-ins and facilitated by Power Automate.

 ## NOTE
-This version should be considered for testing/review as we await an update rom Microsoft that will allow us to include an extra level of validation.
+This version should be considered for testing/review as we await an update from Microsoft that will allow us to include an extra level of validation.

 ## Getting Started